huggingface/hub-docs/docs/hub/models-uploading.md

 - In case your model comes from a library that has [built-in support](#upload-from-a-library-with-built-in-support), one can use the existing methods.
 - In case your model is a custom PyTorch model, the recommended way is to leverage the [huggingface_hub](#using-the-huggingface_hub-client-library) Python library as it allows to add `from_pretrained`, `push_to_hub` and [automated download metrics](https://huggingface.co/docs/hub/models-download-stats) capabilities to your models, just like models in the Transformers, Diffusers and Timm libraries.
-- In case download metrics are not your thing, you can still use the [web interface](#using-the-web-interface).
+- In addition to programmatic uploads, you can always use the [web interface](#using-the-web-interface).

 ## Upload from a library with built-in support